-All administrative expenses are accounted for on an accruals basis.
-Pension administration has been carried out by the London Borough of Wandsworth on a shared service basis since 1st December 2013.
+All administrative expenses are accounted for on an accrual's basis.
+Pension administration has been carried out by the London Borough of Wandsworth as part of the Pension shared services arrangement since 1st December 2013.

 Net Asset Statement

 3.8 Investment Assets